bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/Answers.md

 1. Explain the differences between `client-side routing` and `server-side routing`.

-1. What does HTTP stand for?
+2. What does HTTP stand for?

+    Hyper
+    Text
+    Transfer
+    Protocol

-1. What does CRUD stand for?
+3. What does CRUD stand for?

+    Create
+    Read
+    Update
+    Delete

-1. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+4. Which HTTP methods can be mapped to the CRUD acronym that we use when       interfacing with APIs/Servers.

+    Post,
+    Get,
+    Put,
+    and Delete

-1. Mention three tools we can use to make AJAX requests
+5. Mention three tools we can use to make AJAX requests